 These two women established a partnership with Valley View Middle School in Bloomington, Minnesota.
 Valley View identified students who could benefit from a mentoring relationship and provided facilities and staff support for the program.
 The program formed one-on-one relationships between mentors and mentees to help develop important life skills such as positive self-image, public speaking, and goal setting.
 The sessions also included a field trip to both a corporation and a college to speak with other adults about their life’s journey.
 Many of the young women were the first in their household to consider college.

 It took eight years for the second chapter to form in Burnsville in 2005, but from there Hope for Tomorrow began to spread across the metro area.
-A second Burnsville school signed on in 2007; by 2008 there were 8 chapters; as of fall 2017 there are 12 chapters in 7 Minnesota cities, including Bloomington, Burnsville, Lakeville, Eagan, Farmington, Rosemount, and St. Paul.
+As of fall 2019 there are 14 chapters in 7 Minnesota cities, including Bloomington, Burnsville, Lakeville, Eagan, Farmington, Rosemount, and St. Paul.

 In recent years, alumni groups have formed in Bloomington and Lakeville.
 These gatherings with former mentees provide opportunities for mentors to continue to offer support through the students’ high school years.